 In 2014 OSPAR agreed to develop a Regional Action Plan for Marine Litter along with an implementation plan, in order to achieve its objective to significantly reduce amounts of marine litter.
-The RAP focuses on both sea-based and land-based sources of litter, as well as considering removal actions and education and outreach.
+The RAP focused on both sea-based and land-based sources of litter, as well as considering removal actions and education and outreach.
 Implementation of the 2014 RAP-ML was completed in June 2021.
 At that point OSPAR Contracting Parties had completed 25 out of the 32 collective actions; 3 were still in progress and 4 had been set aside.
 An extensive evaluation of the impacts and effectiveness of the 2014 RAP-ML was published in 2021.

 ICG Marine Litter